 The church’s new sanctuary featured elaborate paintings by John Mallin, a Czech American artist based in Chicago.
 Mallin was known for painting more than 100 churches in his career, including other Polish majority churches in the Chicago area, including St. Hyacinth Basilica, St. Hedwig’s, St. Mary of the Angels, and St. Mary of Czestochowa, among others.

 Interior of St. Hyacinth Basilica in Avondale, Chicago, featuring paintings by John Mallin, 2022.
 Photograph by Rebekah Coffman

 When the second St. Mary Magdalene Church was dedicated in 1954, South Chicago was already experiencing a shift as preceding European immigrants began moving to the south suburbs and Serbian and Croatian refugees arrived.
 By the 1980s, the neighborhood was majority African American and Latino/a/x, primarily Mexican.
 The 1980s and ’90s also saw the decline and eventual closure of the steel mills, leading to major economic and environmental repercussions for the area.
 St. Mary Magdalene formally closed as a church in 2015, and its building has now been adaptively reused as a charter school.

 The former St. Mary Magdelene Church building today used as Great Lakes Academy charter school.
 Photographed 2022 by Rebekah Coffman

-- Learn more about Chicago’s Polish communities when Back Home: Polish Chicago opens May 20
+- Learn more about Chicago’s Polish communities in Back Home: Polish Chicago

 - Read more about Polish Chicago in our Encyclopedia of Chicago entry